 If you use Dynamics 365 (on-premises), you'll need to authenticate with IFD authentication as described below.

 You can use Dynamics 365 App for Outlook with Outlook on the web on the following browsers:

 The following configuration is supported:

 Protected Mode is enabled for Internet security zone.
-To enable Protected Mode: in IE 10 or 11, go to Tools > Internet options > Security tab > Internet.
+To enable Protected Mode: in IE 11, go to Tools > Internet options > Security tab > Internet.

 Protected Mode is enabled for Local intranet security zone.
-To enable Protected Mode: in IE 10 or 11, go to Tools > Internet options > Security tab > Local Internet.
+To enable Protected Mode: in IE 11, go to Tools > Internet options > Security tab > Local Internet.